Recommendations for UK supermarkets – 2024 update

 It should be noted that PAN UK expects all supermarkets to follow the laws in the countries in which they operate and, as such, the recommendations below go beyond legal compliance.
 In addition, wherever possible, supermarkets should be directly responsible for implementing the changes below and not rely on external certification schemes or third-party organisations.

-PAN UK’s ranking assessed supermarkets on eight key topics related to pesticides and our specific recommendations are presented below.
+PAN UK’s 2024 ranking assessed supermarkets on six key topics related to pesticides and our specific recommendations are presented below.
 We are calling for supermarkets to:

-1. Phasing out the most hazardous pesticides from their global supply chains through the following actions:
+1. Phase out Highly Hazardous Pesticides from their global supply chains through the following actions:

 • Take a precautionary approach by phasing out the use of the most hazardous pesticides.